framps/raspiBackupDoc/en/src/external-root-partition.md

 partition (USB stick, USB disk, ...), this external partition is backed up as well as the boot partition and the boot partition from the SD card are backed up.
-If this backup is restored, the [option `-R`](restore-options.md#parm_R) must be used, to specify the target device for the external root partition.
+If this backup is restored, the [option `-R`](restore-options.md#parm_R) must be used, to specify the target device for the external root partition required in hybrid boot mode.

 [.status]: translated